cassiobotaro/poop/head_first_design_patterns/README.md

 **Singleton** - Ensure a class only has one instance and provide a global point of access to it.

 **Command** - Encapsulates a request as an object, thereby letting you parametrize clients with different requests, queue or log requests, and support undoable operations.

+**Adapter** - Converts the interface of a class into another interface the clients expect.
+Let's classes work together that couldn't otherwise because of incompatible interfaces.

+**Facade** - Provides a unified interface to a set of interfaces in a subsystem.
+Facade defines a higher-level interface that makes the subsystem easier to use.